 We have also partnered with a number of local groups to set up #Imagine2030, a platform through which we can all get together to imagine what Hammersmith & Fulham would be like if we were living in a society that emitted net zero carbon.
-The Imagine 2030 website started by providing links to a free showing of Imagine 2030 website started by providing links to a free showing of Imagine 2030 website started by providing links to a free showing of Imagine 2040 and it will continue be built through dialogue with anyone who wants to take part and will be supported by social media of all kinds to reach out to as many people as possible.
+The Imagine 2030 website 12 started by providing links to a free showing of the film 2040 13; and it will continue be built through dialogue with anyone who wants to take part and will be supported by social media of all kinds to reach out to as many people as possible.